bangle-io/bangle-io/js-lib/nsm/README.md

+## Features

+- Clean abstractions - you control over the state change.
+No magic.

 ## Dependencies

 Knowing the dependencies of a slice helps ensure any code is only run when its dependencies are updated.
 Think of it as React's virtual DOM but without the DOM which is the slowest part of React.